0x35565/RoUnlock/README.md

 RoUnlock is a free to use tool to remove the FPS lock on your roblox instance.

 # Steps to use
 **NOTE** Run once after every update in order to keep your FPS unlocked forever.
+Skip the first step if you have python installed.

+1. Install python here https://www.python.org/ftp/python/3.12.5/python-3.12.5-amd64.exe open it and go through the setup wizard.
+Make sure you click install to PATH during setup
-1. Double click main.py
+2. Double click main.py
-2. Let it run
+3. Let it run
-3. FPS Unlocked.
+4. FPS Unlocked.